 I hope everyone is enjoying the holiday season and having lots of Christmas sex.

 It rained here on Christmas Day.
 All day long.
 Not snow.
 Not sleet.
 Not hail.
-Just good old-fashioned rain.
-Normally we don’t get any snow for most of December, or if we do it’s very hesitant and is gone just as quickly as it hits the ground.
+Just good old-fashioned cloud piss.
+Normally we don’t get any snow for most of December, or if we do it’s very hesitant and gone almost as soon as it hits the ground.
 There have been times I’ve stood at a window on Christmas morning wondering if it’ll snow at all, because it wouldn’t quite feel like Christmas without at least a thin white blanket covering everything.
 And somehow the snow always shows up.

-This year, surprisingly enough, we got some serious snow a good week before Christmas, and it stuck around.
+This year, surprisingly enough, we got some serious snow a good week before Christmas.

 Then I wake up Christmas Day to the sound of a pretty heavy rain, which proceeds to slowly melt all the snow away.
 That’s the first grey and rainy christmas I can ever remember having.
 Too strange.

 The Scene section of the Windsor Star had a readers’ poll 2009-in-review thing over here.
 I was curious what would happen with the “best local music release” category.
 Yellow Wood takes the gold (no surprise there, given all the attention their album has been getting), and I take the silver (genuine surprise there, given how I’m kind of the anti-hype — not to be confused with the antichrist), though I’m not sure which of the albums I put out this year the runner-up position is for.

 For some reason I find this funny, both of us ending up on the same list, with me trailing behind those guys.
 The reasons are swimming with complexities too intricate to ever explain.
 Or maybe I’m just too lazy.
 But perhaps we should start an entertaining imaginary rivalry of some sort just to drum up more press.